juniorsundarCasual/TGT/vault/volume-4.chapter-276.md

 ____

 The 'right' thing.
 Who decided what was right and what was wrong?
 It was all subjective.
 Only those with power could dictate the rules, that was the fact of life.

-Shuri decided to place some faith in the naive boy who had ultimately saved her and followed him as guided her towards his carriage.
+At this point, Shuri had two options.
+Test her luck in thsi unknown forest, or grab the metaphorical hand offered by the boy.
+She didn't trust him, naturally.
+But logic dictated that her chance of survival would be higher with him, so she took up his offer.
 He offered to carry her, as she stumbled multiple times with her still shaking and bruised legs, but she denied it immediately - she didn't feel like being 'handled' right now.

 The boy wasn't hard to read, he practically wore his emotions on his sleeves - he wouldn't survive a second in the palace.
 But Shuri preferred this, as it made her life much easier.